adobe/commerce-cif-magento-extension/.github/CONTRIBUTING.md

 All third-party contributions to this project must be accompanied by a signed contributor license agreement.
 This gives Adobe permission to redistribute your contributions as part of the project.
 [Sign our CLA](http://opensource.adobe.com/cla.html).
 You only need to submit an Adobe CLA one time, so if you have submitted one previously, you are good to go!

-## Code Reviews

-All submissions should come in the form of pull requests and need to be reviewed by project committers.
-Read [GitHub's pull request documentation](https://help.github.com/articles/about-pull-requests/) for more information on sending pull requests.
+## How to contribute

+New code contributions should be made primarily using GitHub pull requests.
+This involves creating a fork of the project in your personal space, adding your new code in a branch and triggering a pull request.

+See how to perform pull requests at https://help.github.com/articles/using-pull-requests.

 Please follow the [pull request template](PULL_REQUEST_TEMPLATE.md) when submitting a pull request!

+## New Feature request
+Please follow the [feature template](ISSUE_TEMPLATE/FEATURE_REQUEST.md) to open new feature requests.

 ## Issues

-Please follow the [issue template](ISSUE_TEMPLATE.md) to open new [issues](https://github.com/adobe/commerce-cif-magento-extension/issues) and join the conversations to provide feedback.
+Please follow the [issue template](ISSUE_TEMPLATE/BUG_REPORT.md) to open new [issues](https://github.com/adobe/commerce-cif-magento-extension/issues) and join the conversations to provide feedback.